ontoportal/documentation/docs/_general/licensing.md

 While repository functions operate normally, the Appliance is not approved for operation in this state.
-The initial distribution of the Appliance comes with a 30-day license, and the user is expected to download and start the Appliance before finalizing their license application.
+The initial distribution of the Appliance comes with a 30-day license, and the user must download and start the Appliance before finalizing their license application.

 License certificates are obtained at the
 [OntoPortal License Server](https://license.ontoportal.org).
-To obtain the license certificate, the requestor must fill out a form on the license server which indicates the planned application type.
+To obtain the license certificate, the requestor fills out a form on the license server which indicates the planned application type.
-In order to obtain the final license, the user must provide the Appliance ID identifier from their deployed system.
+In order to obtain and deploy the final license, the user must provide the Appliance ID identifier from their deployed system.
 Once the certificate is issued, its (encrypted) contents are copied from the License Server